 TRUE TALK

-Within the framework of small collectives, the women of the Mist organize workshops for the production of podcasts which are real discussion groups.
-They freely discuss topics chosen collectively and record themselves through the use of dedicated equipment belonging to the association.
-They are all responsible for building the discussions and the content of the podcasts that will be produced.
-They choose together at the end of the sessions the extracts they agree to see broadcast.
+In small groups, Mist members organise workshops and produce podcasts out of collective discussions.
+They freely discuss subjects chosen collectively and record themselves using the radio equipment owned by the association.
+They are all responsible for the discussions and the content of the podcasts they produce.
+At the end of the sessions, they decide together which extracts are to be broadcast.

 Saison 2 : True talk, Life after.

-A real individual and collective therapeutic tool, these recordings started in September 2021 and are still in progress.
+These recordings are a genuine individual and collective therapeutic tool; they began in September 2021 and are still ongoing.

-Thanks to Antoine Lalanne-Desmet of the Radio Activité association (editing), Tadzio, Elodie Apard, Ayoola Fakunmoju and Ewena Robin (illustrations).
+Thanks to Antoine Lalanne-Desmet of Radio Activité (editing), Tadzio, Elodie Apard, Ayoola Fakunmoju and Ewena Robin (illustrations).

 Episode 1